 Dollar $cholar Conferences are held twice a year (Spring and Fall) in partnership with local middle schools and with support from local colleges and women volunteers who commit to mentor for a day.

 Register to mentor at our next Dollar $cholar Conference.
-(Registration coming soon)
+Fall 2019 registration coming soon!

 Dollar $cholar Program 13-Year Impact